Submit an ATP Question

 Frequently Asked Questions

 Are there separate applications for infrastructure and non-infrastructure grants?
 No, all project types will apply using the same application.
+While some questions may seem like they do not apply to non-infrastructure projects, you still need to fill them out to the best of your ability.

 Can more than one sub-project type be checked such as bicycle plan, safe routes to school plan and pedestrian plan?
 Yes, check all that apply.